2of/New-Mac-Config-Scripts/README.md

 # New Mac Scripts
 Copy of settings for new macs for sanity as .sh scripts. you still need brew.

+*this script mitigates having to navigate Apple's Dreadful Preferences Application*

 (This readme.md is AI generated from the scripts)

 ## macOS Configuration